Epic-Doughnut/From-Nashville-to-the-World-with-Love/README.md

 # From Nashville to the World, with Love

-Video game for the Nashville Giving Machines 2021
+Video game for the Nashville Giving Machines 2021 by the Church of Jesus Christ of Latter-Day Saints

 ***This repository contains the WebGL build of the game***